Make Your Own Elderberry Syrup. It’s Easy!

 - 1 C raw honey, (local is best if you can)

 - 1 cinnamon stick*

 *Spices optional, but recommended

-In a sauce pan, combine elderberry, water and spices and bring to a boil.
-Reduce heat and simmer uncovered for 30 minutes.
+In a saucepan, combine elderberry, water and spices and bring to a boil.
+Reduce heat and simmer uncovered for 20-30 minutes.
 Once liquid has reduced, mash the berries to release their remaining juices.
 Allow the mixture to cool and then strain.
 Squeeze or press out the mash to get the last remaining bits of goodness.
 Combine with raw honey and bottle.
 (Do not combine with honey when mixture is hot.
 You will lose the benefits of the raw honey).
-This elixir will keep 2-3 months in the fridge.
+This elixir will keep about a month in the fridge.
 Who really knows?
 It doesn’t last that long around these parts…

 Full Disclosure: This post contains affiliate links that provide a small commission to me when purchases are made through that link–-at no extra cost to you.
 I only affiliate with companies whose products I personally use and can whole-heartedly recommend.
 Thank you for supporting Sustain, Create and Flow.